OWASP Threat Dragon

 Threat Dragon comes in two variants, desktop application and web application.

-Installable versions are available for download from the OWASP GitHub area:
+Installers can be downloaded from the OWASP GitHub area:

 - Windows (64 bit) installer